 Although Vienna is of course in Austria, the campaign that led to the siege actually focused on Hungary.
 At the Battle of Mohács in 1526, the Ottomans defeated the Hungarian army under King Louis II, and Louis was killed.
-This put southern Hungary in Ottoman hands, but also left the throne of Hungary empty, as Louis had no children.
+This put southern Hungary in Ottoman hands, but also left the throne of the rest of Hungary empty, as Louis had no children.
 Into that vacuum stepped Ferdinand I (d.
 1564), the Habsburg Archduke of Austria and the brother of Holy Roman Emperor Charles V (Ferdinand would later become Holy Roman Emperor himself, but we’re not worried about that here).
 Ferdinand was married to Louis’ sister, and through that relationship he staked his claim to the throne.
 He was challenged on this point by a Transylvanian noble named John Zápolya, whose claim was supported by the Ottomans and who established what was known as “Ottoman Hungary,” a partition that survived until the Ottomans were forced to give it up in the 1699 Treaty of Karlowitz (which ended the war that included that 1683 Battle of Vienna, just to bring everything full circle).

 Map of Habsburg territories as of 1547, which should give you some geographic sense of what we’re dealing with here (Wikimedia Commons)

-In 1529, the Ottoman Sultan Suleyman I (AKA Suleyman the Lawgiver or Suleyman the Magnificent—he was a very popular guy) decided to put an end to Ferdinand’s business in Hungary.
+In 1529, Ottoman Sultan Suleyman I (AKA Suleyman the Lawgiver or Suleyman the Magnificent—he was a very popular guy) decided to put an end to Ferdinand’s Hungarian claims.
 He formed an army that may have been as large as 125,000 men (some sources go as high as 300,000, but that seems unlikely).
 This army, setting out in May, rolled back Ferdinand’s gains in Hungary so easily that Suleyman then decided to strike at the archduke’s own capital, Vienna.
 The Ottomans specialized in heavy artillery and siege warfare, so they were fully prepared to breach Vienna’s walls and take the city.

 You can imagine that most of the rest of Europe (outside of maybe France, which hated the Habsburgs so much that it would actually form an alliance with the Ottomans in 1536) was pretty nervous about what was unfolding here.
 Vienna was the westernmost major city on the Danube; if the Ottomans took it, the door to central Europe was wide open for them.
 From there, they could move north to pick off the various German states, south over the Alps toward Rome, west into France and Spain, or even back east into Poland and Russia (which they could theoretically have attacked from two directions at that point).
-Fortunately for the Europeans, the Ottoman army was beaten, not so much by force of arms as by the weather.
+Fortunately for the Europeans the Ottoman army was defeated, not so much by force of arms as by the weather.

-The Ottomans laid siege to Vienna beginning on September 27, but where the army that had set out in May would have been a real threat to take the city, the army that arrived before its walls in late September really was not.
+The Ottomans laid siege to Vienna beginning on September 27, but where the army that had set out in May might have been a real threat to take the city, the army that arrived before its walls in late September really was not.
 With his best artillery rotting in the mud along his line of march, Suleyman tried sending sappers to dig under the walls and mine them, but the Austrian defenders were able to dispose of the mines and eventually to close off the Ottoman tunnels.
 The Ottomans began running short on supplies and the Janissaries (who were really tired of being sick and getting rained on) started to complain that things were going nowhere and it was time to head home.
 Suleyman decided to order one all-out assault on the city, but with the walls still intact there was no chance that it would succeed.
 Stymied, the emperor elected to retreat and try again at a later time.
 He did try again, in 1532, but the campaign never reached Vienna—it turned around when word came that Charles V was already leading a large relief army toward the city.
 As we now know, that “later time” didn’t really come until over 150 years later, and it went very badly for the Ottomans.